parazeeknova/hypr/.github/README.md

-## hypr
+## hypr (waybar module) 🔌

 Scripts for hyprland/waybar/fish/tmux, including fan control, ASUS-specific integrations (asudsctl &amp; supergfxctl), and fish shell.

 >[!NOTE]
-> I currently use Arch Linux with Hyprland (HyDE config).
+> I currently use Arch Linux (btw) with Hyprland (HyDE config).
 The module is made for waybar.
 You can use stow to copy the module to your waybar config.

 ### Preview for waybar module (hybrid with performance mode)